Overview of Teacher Recognition

 The Oregon Department of Education is proud to recognize and celebrate excellence in teaching.

-For 30 years, the Milken Educator Awards, an initiative of the Milken Family Foundation, have rewarded and inspired excellence in the world of education by honoring top educators around the country with $25,000 unrestricted awards.
+Since 1982, the Milken Educator Awards, an initiative of the Milken Family Foundation, have rewarded and inspired excellence in the world of education by honoring top educators around the country with $25,000 unrestricted awards.
 Not an accolade for “lifetime achievement” or the proverbial gold watch at the exit door, the Milken Educator Awards targets early-to-mid career education professionals for their already impressive achievements and, more significantly, for the promise of what they will accomplish in the future.

 Every year, each of the 50 states names a teacher of the year.
 The Oregon Teacher of the Year Program started in 1955.
 The Oregon Teacher of the Year Program recognizes and honors teacher excellence, with the Teacher of the Year serving as the face and voice of exemplary educators across the state.
 Thanks to the Oregon Department of Education's partnership with the Oregon Lottery, the Oregon Teacher of the Year receives a gift award of $5,000 as well as a special fund to cover all travel costs for the year.

 National Board Certification concentrates education reform in the classroom-where teaching and learning takes place.
 National Board Certification is a demonstration of a teacher's practice as measured against high and rigorous standards.